siddhantladdha/analog_daddy/README.md

 - [x] Thoroughly document the process of setting up custom Testbench (Cadence Virtuoso) and Expression setup in (Cadence Assembler).
 - [x] Thoroughly documented code.
 (Tried my best to ask ChatGPT to document it.)
+- [ ] Support for `lookupVGS` and corresponding test suite.
 - [ ] Packaging
-  - [ ] `pip`.
+  - [x] `pip`.
   - [ ] Deployment on [pypi](https://pypi.org/)
   - [ ] `conda-forge`
 - [x] Test suite for basic functions, so that upgrading libraries and dependency is easier.
-- [ ] Support lazy loading of the database file to improve speed and efficiency.
-Not sure if it is needed right now.
+- [x] Support lazy loading of the database file to improve speed and efficiency.
+I think using numpy already is the most efficient way to deal with this data.
-- [x] Support all the lookup modes
-- [ ] Support for `lookupVGS` and corresponding test suite.
 - [x] Give templates for basic and interactive plotting using Plotly/Dash.
 See the [notebooks directory](./docs/notebooks)
 - [x] Have basic plots and a template `.npy` file for ~[Skywater-130 nm PDK](https://github.com/google/skywater-pdk)~ ~GPDK~ FreePDK45 for illustration and design purposes.
 I will not be using Skywater-130 nm PDK since a there is no version of